Winter Hiking Gear and Clothes Guide

 When it’s cold out I find my phone dies way faster, so I always bring a portable charger on winter hikes, especially when I’m relying on maps on my phone.
 This is currently my go-to portable battery.
 Make sure to bring the necessary charging cords for the electronic devices you bring, such as a USB-C to USB-C cord, iPhone cord, or micro-USB cord.

-Water
+Water (bring extra!)

 As with any hike, taking plenty of water is essential!
 Staying hydrated is crucial for maintaining energy levels and regulating body temperature.
 Hiking in snow can be very tiring, so make sure to bring enough water.
 I always carry my water in a Nalgene water bottle on day hikes.
 One thing to consider is that your water might freeze if it’s super cold out, so I recommend keeping your water inside your pack.
 Another idea is that you could instead use an insulated water bottle, such as a Hydro Flask Water Bottle, which might help keep your water warmer if you warm it up a bit before leaving for your hike.

 Don’t forget the snacks!
 Depending on how long your hike is, you’ll likely get hungry.
-Even on shorter hikes, I like to bring snacks just in case I stay out there longer than I originally planned.
+Even on shorter hikes, I like to bring snacks and extra food, just in case I stay out there longer than I originally planned.
 I also like to keep extra food in the car for when I’m done with the hike.
-Hiking involves a lot of exercise and you burn a lot of calories, so make sure to bring enough food.
+Hiking involves a lot of exercise and you burn a lot of calories, so make sure to bring plenty of food.
 Some of my favorite snacks are granola bars, energy chews, oat bars, and peanut butter cups!
 This blog post breaks out some of my favorite foods to eat when hiking.

 Backpack